 Are you vegan, vegetarian, or looking for plant-based options…and travelling to Copenhagen?
 Have no fear!

-During my (short) time in Copenhagen, I ate a lot of delicious vegan meals.
+During my three days in Copenhagen, I ate a lot of delicious vegan meals.
 I didn’t have any trouble finding plant-based eateries or spots with vegan and vegetarian options.
 I’m very happy to include so many establishments in this vegan Copenhagen guide.

 This isn’t by any means a complete guide as there simply wasn’t enough time or space in my stomach to sample every restaurant.
 However, I went to as many as I could and feel as though I stopped at many of the best vegan restaurants in Copenhagen.

 While Denmark has one of the highest rates of meat consumption in the world, the vegan movement is growing at a rapid pace.
 This is mostly due to a deep concern about the state of our environment.
 Copenhagen was named the European Green Capital in 2014 and has plans to be carbon neutral by 2025.
 Going vegan is the easiest and best change a person can make in order to have a positive impact on the environment and climate change.
 Even Danish politicians took a 22-day vegan challenge to demonstrate how a typical Western diet has a massive environmental footprint.

 Looking to stick to a vegan diet?
 Check out this vegan Copenhagen restaurant guide for travellers and locals alike.

 Plant Power Food